bimdata/javascript-api-client/docs/IfcApi.md

 ## updateBuildingDeprecated

-> Building updateBuildingDeprecated(cloudPk, ifcPk, projectPk, uuid)
+> Building updateBuildingDeprecated(cloudPk, ifcPk, projectPk, uuid, opts)

 Update some fields of a building